AI Use Cases/Law Firms

 The AI Solution

-Revenue Institute builds a purpose-built AI engine that ingests real-time data from your practice management platform (Elite 3E, Aderant, iManage), timekeeping systems, matter profitability data, and HR records to construct a continuous flight risk profile for every timekeeper.
+Revenue Institute builds an AI engine purpose-built for law firms.
+It ingests real-time data from your practice management platform (Elite 3E, Aderant, iManage), timekeeping systems, matter profitability data, and HR records to construct a continuous flight risk profile for every timekeeper.
 The model weights behavioral signals - declining utilization rates, assignment patterns shifting away from high-margin matters, reduced client interaction, billing write-offs, and peer departure clustering - against firm-wide benchmarks and historical attrition patterns to surface risk scores that update weekly, not annually.

 Automated Workflow Execution